Current (financial services company)

-Current (Finco Services, Inc.) is a New York City-based financial services and software development company (FinTech).
-It provides mobile banking services through its partner bank, Choice Financial Group, Member FDIC.
+Current (Finco Services, Inc.) is an American financial services and software development company (FinTech) based in New York City which provides mobile banking services through its partner banks, Choice Financial Group and Cross River Bank.

-Current was founded by Stuart Sopp June 2015.
-In 2020, the Wall Street Journal reported a valuation of $750 million, and reported that Current "is the latest beneficiary of this trend [toward mobile consumer banking]".
+The company offers spending accounts, which include early access to paychecks, fee-free overdraft, secured credit building, earned wage access, savings boosts up to 4%, fee-free ATMs, cryptocurrency and redeemable points for cash back.
+Current’s mobile banking services do not have annual fees, overdraft fees or minimum balance requirements.

-Current has no physical branches.
-As of December 2022, Current had over 4 million account holders.
-Account-holders are issued Visa debit cards and have access to an online banking system accessible via the mobile app for Android or iOS.
+Current provides services through its mobile app, and has no physical branches.
+Account-holders are issued Visa debit cards or credit cards, and have access to an online banking system accessible via the mobile app for Android or iOS.

-Like competitors Chime and Square, It was also the beneficiary of the 2020 COVID pandemic, which drove consumers away from brick-and-mortar alternatives.
-As of April 2021, its valuation stands at $2.2 billion.

 History

-Stuart Sopp founded Current in 2015 in New York City to provide alternative banking services to traditional banks.
+Stuart Sopp and Trevor Marshall founded Current in 2015 in New York City to provide alternative banking services to traditional banks.

+Current bases their banking platform on technology called the Current Core.
+This system lowered the cost of maintaining accounts in comparison to traditional banks built on legacy infrastructure.
+This allows Current to provide service to customers at a lower cost than traditional banks, and thus eliminate or reduce fees charged to customers.

+In 2024, Current was named to CNBC’s ‘The World’s Top 250 Fintech Companies’.

+In January 2025, Current became a member of the American Fintech Council.